irods-contrib/metalnx-web/DEVELOPER-README.md

 Here it's pointing to a Postgres database, pretty soon we'll show an example with a local database like Derby, that's probably a better plan.

+For selenium automation testing we need to download browser specific drivers refer to http://www.seleniumhq.org/download/

 ### Generating test properties and running tests